 According to the study authors: “These symptoms can persist over years and often strongly impact the quality of life. . .
 Presently, there is no established treatment, and the underlying pathophysiology is unknown.
 In recent years, there have been several approaches to identify the brain areas involved and their interplay to explain the complex presentation.”

 “In visual snow syndrome, the clinical spectrum includes additional visual disturbances such as excessive, palinopsia, nyctalopia Inability to see at night), photophobia, and entoptic phenomena.
 There is also an association with other perceptual and affective disorders as well as cognitive symptoms.”

-Seeing multiple images at a time after the stimulus has been removed is palinopsia it seemed quite commonly with upper cervical instability induced intracranial hypertension caused by the increased fluid or pressure around the nerve making nerve impulses coming from the right eye reach the brain at a different time than those coming from the left eye.
-At our center successive restoration of the cervical lordotic curve and stability be a combination of curve correction and Prolotherapy this condition can be resolved.
+Seeing multiple images at a time after the stimulus has been removed is palinopsia it seemed quite common with upper cervical instability-induced intracranial hypertension caused by the increased fluid or pressure around the nerve making nerve impulses coming from the right eye reach the brain at a different time than those coming from the left eye.
+At our center, successive restoration of the cervical lordotic curve and stability by a combination of curve correction and Prolotherapy this condition can be resolved.
 These treatments will be discussed below.

 Returning to the University of Bern research: The studies that have been included in this review demonstrate structural, functional, and metabolic alterations in the primary and/or secondary visual areas of the brain.
 Beyond that, results indicate a disruption in the pre-cortical visual pathways and large-scale networks including the default mode network and the salience network.